What are the benefits of space management in the workplace?

 42% of global commercial office space is underused (JLL)

 2. Know what space is used for at all times

 In a similar vein, space management solutions will provide powerful insight into what spaces in your property are rarely occupied, and which are often heavily populated.
 Most companies will find that certain areas of their facilities, perhaps due to their proximity, capacity or visibility, are more regularly used, while others are hidden away, allowing the space they contain to go to waste.

-Large organisations in England & Wales waste around £10 billion per year on wasted office space (abintra, 2018)
+Large organizations in England & Wales waste around £10 billion per year on wasted office space (abintra, 2018)

 This can be problematic for a number of reasons:

-- Underutilised space can be costing a significant amount to maintain and run, particularly in relation to unnecessary heating and lighting
+- Underutilized space can be costing a significant amount to maintain and run, particularly in relation to unnecessary heating and lighting

 - Not striking the right balance with spaces could hurt employees’ productivity levels, whether that is due to overcrowding or too much isolation